 The church was erected in memory of the Rev Thomas K Hall, former vicar of Whatton, who drowned in February 1890 as RMS Quetta was wrecked off Queensland on her way to Thursday Island.
 His mother, Mrs Sophia E Hall, paid for the church.
 The Quetta window on the north wall depicts the story of the shipwreck; it was designed by Michael Stokes of MDS Stained Glass in 2002.
 The tragedy actually resulted in two churches being built: St Thomas’ in Aslockton and the Quetta Memorial Cathedral on Thursday Island.

 The east window, again by Stokes, is dedicated to Thomas Cranmer.
 It depicts Jesus showing his hands to Doubting Thomas.

 The square font shows fishes behind a net.
 The organ by Brindley and Foster of Sheffield, was rebuilt in 1992.

 The new Thomas Cranmer Centre, a large extension on the north side of the church, was dedicated in 2010.

-Thanks to Jane and Bill Paulson for photographs
+Thanks to Tim Southall for research and Jane and Bill Paulson for photographs